 Prints, drawings, and photographs are displayed on a rotating basis throughout the year.
 The Study Center is adjacent to the Eugene V. Thaw Gallery for Works on Paper, where selections are often presented in special exhibitions.
 Explore the calendar here.
 The Manton Gallery for British Art, also situated in the Manton Research Center, regularly features works on paper.
 Pastels are on view in a dedicated gallery in the Museum Building.

-The Study Center is open by appointment, Tuesday through Friday, 10 am –4 pm.
-To make an appointment, or if you have a question about the works on paper collections at the Clark, please submit an inquiry to [email protected]
+The Study Center is free and open to the public by appointment, Tuesday through Friday, 10 am–4 pm.
+To make an appointment, or if you have a question about the works on paper collections at the Clark, please submit an inquiry to [email protected].